Congenital varicella syndrome: Differentiating congenital varicella syndrome from other diseases

-Natural history, prognosis and complications
+Natural history, prognosis, and complications

 Natural history

-VZV infection during pregnancy results in a normal newborn birth in majority of the patients, however, in a few patients it can result in congenital varicella syndrome or neonatal varicella or clinical zoster during infancy, the outcomes are dependent on the gestational age of fetus at the time of infection.
+VZV infection during pregnancy results in a normal newborn birth in majority of the patients, however, in a few patients it can result in congenital varicella syndrome or neonatal varicella or clinical zoster during infancy, the outcomes are dependent on the gestational age of the fetus at the time of infection.
 Early gestational period infection via the transplacental route can result in congenital varicella syndrome resulting in a miscarriage, abortion or a newborn with features affecting the limbs, eyes, central nervous system, autonomic nervous system and present with features such as low birth weight, cutaneous scarring, limb hypoplasia, microcephaly, cortical atrophy, chorioretinitis and cataracts.

 Prognosis

 Severe infection of the fetus can result in an abortion.
 Infants born with signs of congenital varicella syndrome have poor prognosis and die during the first few months of life.
 Infants with milder symptoms can have a normal development and good prognosis.